 What Is Long Exposure Photography?

-Long exposure photography is common in astrophotography.
+Long-exposure photography is common in astrophotography.
 Long exposures help to gather as much light on the digital sensor in your camera as possible.
 In fact, in astrophotography, we normally shoot a series of tens to hundreds of long exposures and use software to stack and align the images to bring out even more details from a deep space object.

 I’m sure at this point, you are asking yourself, what does that have to do with shooting photographs of running water?
 Well, it has everything to do with it.
-Other than the need to stack photos, we use the same techniques as we use in astrophotography.
+Other than the need to stack photos, we use the same techniques we use in astrophotography.
 The difference is in one of the tools we use to make these photographs possible.
 Below is a list of things you need to successfully do long-exposure photography.
 You don’t necessarily need them all, but they will allow you to do this type of photography so much more easily.
 Let’s look at the tools I suggest.
-Remember, I am a Canon shooter, so you will have to adjust and buy the tools from this list that are specific for your make and model of camera.
+Remember, I am a Canon shooter, so you will have to adjust and buy the tools from this list that are specific to your make and model of camera.

-Tools For Long Exposure Photography
+Tools For Long-Exposure Photography

 First, you will need a DSLR or mirrorless camera so you can control focus and exposure time.
 You need a detachable lens that has threads on the front to allow you to attach filters to your lens.
-The DSLR or mirrorless camera should have a bulb mode so that you can control the length of the exposure for your image.
+The DSLR or mirrorless camera should have bulb mode so that you can control the length of the exposure for your image.

 The second tool you will need is a 10x Neutral Density Filter.
 This tool is imperative to do this type of photography.
 This type of ND filter cuts down ten stops of light entering the lens of your camera and hitting the sensor.
 Without this filter, daylight long-exposure photography would be impossible.
 There would be so much light hitting your camera’s sensor, the image would be simply blown out and completely white.
 You may be familiar with using an ND filter already to shoot images in bright sunlight.
 The 10x ND filter is simply a darker filter that lets you control more light.
 You can read more about ND filters here.

 The third tool you will need is called an intervalometer.
 This allows you to control the amount of time your camera shutter is open and collecting light.
 This tool also allows you to release the shutter of your camera without touching it.
 This is important because just the act of you pressing the shutter can cause enough vibration to ruin your shot.
 When you purchase an intervalometer be sure you buy one with the correct cable that matches your make and model of camera.
 I have both crop sensor and full-frame Canon bodies.
-One accepts a 2 mm phone plug and the other has a 3 pin Canon plug.
+One accepts a 2 mm phone plug and the other has a 3-pin Canon plug.
 They are not interchangeable, so just be aware of that if you decide to purchase one.

 The last tool you will need is a sturdy tripod.
 Make sure to get the best tripod you can afford.
 If you purchase a cheap flimsy aluminum tripod, you will be disappointed with the results.
 As noted, any vibration can ruin your shot.
 Cheap tripods won’t resist wind and other vibrations, which will ruin all your hard work.
 Another consideration for tripods is weight.
 Carbon fiber tripods may be a little more expensive, but they weigh less than a comparable aluminum tripod.
 Less weight is an important consideration when you are hiking and carrying all your equipment on your back.